opensorceror/minimal-mistakes/_posts/2018-09-22-asynchronous-programming-scala-future.md

 }

 sorted onComplete {
-  case Success(value) => println(s"Sorted list: $value")
+  case Success(value) => println(s"Sorted sequence: $value")
-  case Failure(e) => println("An abominable error has occured: ${e.getMessage}")
+  case Failure(e) => println(s"An abominable error has occured: ${e.getMessage}")
 }

 {% endhighlight %}

-If the `Future` is successful, the sorted list will be printed.
+If the `Future` is successful, the sorted sequence will be printed.
 If, for any reason the `Future` fails, the exception message will be printed.

 ### Scaling Futures

 Suppose we need to launch 100 tasks in parallel, and then do something with the results of the 100 tasks.
 Creating one future per task and registering a callback for each would be extremely tedious, not to mention unscalable.
-One solution is to create a sequence of `Future[T]` objects and convert this `Seq[Future[T]]` object into a single `Future[List[T]]` object, so we can do something with the results collected from all futures.
+One solution is to create a sequence of `Future[T]` objects and convert this `Seq[Future[T]]` object into a single `Future[Seq[T]]` object, so we can do something with the results collected from all futures.

 An example will help illustrate the idea: